OSHWA Code of Conduct

 - OSHWA may choose to involve the public and other participants, but only if it is safe for the participant for OSHWA to do so and the participant has given consent and has reviewed the statement fully before it is made.

-- Someone from OSHWA will be in contact within 72 hours.
+- Someone from OSHWA will be in contact.
 We are not a law enforcement agency; if this is an emergency or you are not safe, please contact an agency that can assist.

 Examples of Inappropriate Behavior and Harassment